NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field:Impeller Diameter

-This field is only used if the user is performing a pressure-based simulation in the plantloop of the    LoopFlowCorrection    type (see PlantLoop section for how to enable this).
+This field is only used if the user is performing a pressure-based simulation in the plant loop of the LoopFlowCorrection type (see PlantLoop section for how to enable this).

 To re-dimensionalize the dimensionless pump curve, the impeller diameter must be known.
 This value is entered in meters.

 #### Field:Rotational Speed

-This field is only used if the user is performing a pressure-based simulation in the plantloop of the    LoopFlowCorrection    type (see PlantLoop section for how to enable this).
+This field is only used if the user is performing a pressure-based simulation in the plant loop of the LoopFlowCorrection  type (see PlantLoop section for how to enable this).

 To re-dimensionalize  the dimensionless pump curve, the rotational speed must be known.
 This value is entered in RPM (revolutions per minute).

 #### Field: Zone Name